-- GRANT DATE: The initial date that the stock options are given to you.
+- GRANT DATE: The date the stock options are given to you.

-- EXERCISE PRICE: Also called the strike price or grant price, this is the price per share you’ll pay for the stock.
+- EXERCISE PRICE: The strike price or grant price is the price per share you’ll pay for the stock.
 The price is determined by the fair market value (FMV), or a discount on the FMV, on the grant date.

 - GRANT EXPIRATION DATE: Non-qualified stock options, like milk, have an expiration date.
-If you have not exercised the stock options by the expiration date, you lose them.
+You lose the stock options if you have not exercised them by expiration.
 If you quit or retire, you’ll have a specific amount of time to exercise your vested NQOs.
 If you don’t exercise, you’ll lose them.
 All non-vested options will be lost on all but rare occasions.

 Non-qualified stock options vest

-It’s December 15, 2021, and your first non-qualified stock options have vested.
+December 15, 2023, and your first non-qualified stock options have vested.
 You now have the right to exercise (or buy) 2,500 shares of LMNOP.
-You’re not required to, but you can exercise on any date after your NQOs vest up until the grant expiration.
-When your shares vest, there are still no taxes due, nor do you need to report anything.
+You’re not required to, but you can exercise on any date after your NQOs vest until the grant expiration.
+When your shares vest, no taxes are still due, nor do you need to report anything.

 Now is the point when NQOs start to get complicated.
 You have decisions to make, and those decisions have financial repercussions.
 The first question is, when should you exercise the options?